pindab0ter/hansvl.nl/content/blog/2024-05-10-advanced-kovarex-enrichment-process/index.md

 draft: false
 ---

+> **TL;DR:** We take the happy rocks out of the centrifuge and route them back in as long as they are in a
+> quantity divisible by 10.
+When they are not, we take them out one by one until they are again.

 The [Kovarex enrichment process](https://wiki.factorio.com/Kovarex_enrichment_process) is a very interesting recipe in Factorio.
 Most recipes in the game take a certain amount of one or more ingredients and output a single product.